Performing Arts Open Auditions: February 20

 The Madonna University String Ensemble is a small performance-based group for musicians who have prior experience playing a string instrument and possess the ability to read music at an intermediate level.
 Participation is open to all Madonna students that are interested in actively playing and performing in a relaxed, non-competitive environment.
 You do not have to be a music major to become a member of the ensemble; however, a brief interview/audition is required, and an appointment will be scheduled at a mutually convenient time with the Director of Instrumental Music, Kevin Del Pup.
 Rehearsals are once a week with the opportunity to perform throughout the academic year.
 The repertoire will include selections from the Baroque, Classical, and Romantic eras.
 It is preferred that you provide your own instrument, but it is not a requirement for membership.
 If you are interested in becoming part of this exciting co-curricular program and would like to earn a $3,000 renewable scholarship, please contact Performing Arts at email@example.com.

 Kevin Del Pup serves the University as Director of Instrumental Music, working with both the Jazz Ensemble and Pep Band.
 Kevin has had an interest in music his whole life.
-In high school he developed his skills on the jazz drum under the direction of well-known Detroit jazz artists, Jim Ryan and Dave Taylor.
+In high school he developed his skills on the drum set under the direction of well-known Detroit jazz artists, Jim Ryan and Dave Taylor.
 He continued to play semi-professionally while attending college and attained his degree in Music Education from Wayne State.
 Kevin comes to us with years of experience as a full-time teacher in the Redford Union School District.

 Traditionally he works with middle and high school bands, but he has also directed a variety of performing groups to include jazz bands, pep bands, pit ensembles, and percussion ensembles.
 After fifteen years of teaching he continues to enjoy sharing his expertise and passion for music with such a wide array of students.
 He is always on the lookout for talented musicians to perform with while educating local young artists during the day.